Provider Hormone Therapy Training:

 The frequency of female hair loss increases with age.
 Studies of Caucasian women in the U.K. and United States report reduced hair density of 3 to 6% in women aged under 30 years, increasing to 29 to 42% in women 70 years old.
 The most common diagnostic cause is Female Pattern Hair Loss (FPHL).

-However, androgens – specifically testosterone – have long been thought to have an adverse effect on female scalp, causing hair loss.
+And, androgens – specifically testosterone – have long been thought to have an adverse effect on female scalp, causing hair loss.
 As a result, traditional hormone therapy training has sometimes eschewed the use of testosterone replacement in women in favor of avoiding hair loss.

 The authors reported that after treating more than 1,100 female patients with over 10,000 subcutaneous testosterone pellet insertions, hair thinning was rarely reported by their patients.